01 of 05

-Not all Green Algae is detrimental to your aquarium.
+Not all types of green algae are detrimental to your aquarium.
 Many aquarists cultivate some forms of the Caulerpa type macroalgae in their tanks or refugiums to reduce nitrates, phosphates, and other toxins and as a food source for Tangs.

-It is the Nuisance Type Green Algae (microalgae) which can overgrow an aquarium that people find difficult to deal with.
+It is the nuisance type of green algae (microalgae) which can overgrow an aquarium that people find difficult to deal with.
 Being able to identify these algae early on is very helpful in eradicating them from your tank.

 04 of 05